robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 For organizations, the key will be to leverage ChatGPT's extraordinary powers across specific domain areas, such as industries or corporate functions.

 An insurance company, for example, might customize ChatGPT to answer questions on all its policy documents.
 The modified version could be used internally to train and inform service reps and, eventually, with customers directly via its app or website.
-The friction costs of getting the right information in the right format at the right time would trend to zero.
+The frictional costs of getting the right information in the right format at the right time would trend to zero.

 Industries and functions that are knowledge-intensive (e.g., healthcare, professional services, education) and service-intensive (IT, legal, marketing and sales) will likely benefit most from ChatGPT’s powers.